briankoser/sfc-listeners-guide/episodes/0078-the-dark-knight-revisited.md

 firsts:
   - Appearance of Ryan Strelau
   - Appearance of Ben Avery
 prophecy:
+  - host: Ben
-  - {"host": "Ben", "prediction": "Joseph Gordon-Levitt will not be Batman in the Justice League movie", "veracity": true, "comments": ""}
+    prediction: Joseph Gordon-Levitt will not be Batman in the Justice League movie
+    veracity: true
+  - host: Matt
-  - {"host": "Matt", "prediction": "Joseph Gordon-Levitt will not be Batman in the Justice League movie", "veracity": true, "comments": ""}
+    prediction: Joseph Gordon-Levitt will not be Batman in the Justice League movie
+    veracity: true
+  - host: Matt
-  - {"host": "Matt", "prediction": "The next Batman movie will not be in the Nolan-verse, although it will have the same feel", "veracity": true, "comments": ""}
+    prediction: The next Batman movie will not be in the Nolan-verse, although it will have the same feel
+    veracity: true
 future_episodes:
   - What's In The Batcave?
   - Batman Live